Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 			```

 		- [ ] 061 05-04 03:53 One App vs Multiple Apps | 4min
+		  - I can set up an entirely different app on the same page.
 		- [ ] 062 05-05 03:56 Understanding Templates | 4min
 		- [ ] 063 05-06 05:21 Working with Refs | 5min
 		- [ ] 064 05-07 06:26 How Vue Updates the DOM | 6min